eberban/eberban/books/tour/src/basic_predicates.md

 # Basic predicates

 As seen before, predicates are a core aspect of eberban.
-There are many ways to make them, but this section will focus on the most simple ones.
+There are many ways to make them, but this section will focus on how definitions are expressed, and on the most simple ways to have a predicate.

 ## Terminology